globalvisionmedia/oauth2-myob/README.md

     ]);

 # Tip (also applies to other providers)
-    You can also pass a second parameter containing a collaborator for your httpClient (see sample application for an example).
+    When you instantiate your provider, you can also pass a second parameter containing a collaborator for your httpClient (see sample application for an example).
     Doing that means you can define your own Guzzle client and do things such as:

       1. Setting Guzzle into debug mode, or